spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

   - 120 GB of disk space available for the airgap support VM.

-- Dynamic Host Configuration Protocol (DHCP) is required for the airgap support VM so that you can access the VM with SSH.
-You can disable DHCP or modify the IP address after the airgap support VM is deployed.
+- Configure the Dynamic Host Configuration Protocol (DHCP) to access the airgap support VM via SSH.
+You can disable DHCP or modify the IP address after deploying the airgap support VM.

-- Review the required vSphere [permissions](../install-on-vmware/vmware-system-requirements.md).
-Ensure you have created the proper custom roles and zone tags.
-Zone tagging is required for dynamic storage allocation across fault domains when provisioning workloads that require persistent storage.
+- Review the required vSphere [permissions](../install-on-vmware/vmware-system-requirements.md) and ensure you've created the proper custom roles and zone tags.
+Zone tagging enables dynamic storage allocation across fault domains when provisioning workloads that require persistent storage.
 Refer to [Zone Tagging](../install-on-vmware/vmware-system-requirements.md#zone-tagging) for information.